Domestic abuse - help and advice

 • Having to account for every penny of household or other money

-• Denying access to your own money or money coming into the household
+• Being denied access to your own money or money coming into the household

-• Not allowing you to work or study and undermining your efforts to do so
+• Not being allowed to work or study, or having your efforts undermined

 • Not paying bills

-• Taking out loans, credit cards or mortgages in your name without your knowledge, or forging your signature
+• Taking out loans, credit cards, or mortgages in your name without your knowledge

 • Making you beg for money